This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Aripiprazole acts in different ways than other types of antipsychotic medications; it can produce a modulating effect on certain neurotransmitters and their action along various pathways.
 4

 Pregnancy is a very personal health matter and an important one to discuss with your primary caregiver, especially when your pregnancy may overlap starting or stopping the medication.
-As with all medications, the gold standard medical advice is that gradual cessation is the safest procedure.
+As with all medications, the gold standard medical advice is that to stop a drug like Abilify, gradual cessation is the safest procedure.

 Always speak with your medical advisor so that an informed decision can be made regarding your and your child’s optimum health.